DaGigabyte/DH2642_Gp45/README.md

 ### Dom Tree

 The image below represents how the React components are connected to each other.
+_OBS!
+Due to time pressure for the Mid-project review submission, there has been a mistake in importing 'SearchbarPresenter' inside 'RootView', and we acknowledge that it violates the MVP architecture.
+It will be fixed._

 ![React Component Dom Tree](dom-tree.png)